ljunggren/boozang-docs/README.md

 ###### Creating a simple validation

 In a test, it´s common to make sure that a certain outcome is achieved.
-In Boozang we do this using validation, also known as assertions.
+In Boozang, we do this using validation, also known as assertions.
 To create a validation, click on the validation icon and select the element to validate it in the application window.
 The default validation content format: "validate exists" will be created.
 If you want to change the validation content format you can do this using the dropdown in the tool window.

 ###### Content formats